 Techniques, performance, complications

 The invasive techniques used for the morphological diagnosis of hepatocellular carcinoma (HCC) are ultrasound-guided fine-needle aspiration (FNA) and needle-core biopsy.
 The performance of these techniques is somewhat similar in the morphological diagnosis of HCC.
 The sensitivity of cytology varies between 69%-95% in different studies, lower in well-differentiated HCC, while specificity varies between 70%-100%[5–11].
 The diagnostic accuracy of the method is lower in lesions smaller than 3 cm (50%-83%) than in large ones (85%–95%)[7,12].
 The smear cytology technique using Papanicolaou`s method will decrease the number of required passes and of inadequate fragments.
-Flow citometry and the various immunohystochemical techniques are extremely helpful in the characterization of neoplastic cells.
+Flow cytometry and the various immunohistochemical techniques are extremely helpful in the characterization of neoplastic cells.

 The difficulty of a correct differential diagnosis between a regenerative nodule and a well-differentiated HCC can only be overcome by using a relatively large tissue sample, obtainable only by the use of thick needles.